suncoast-devs/handbook/lessons/react-intro/index.md

 ```

 The line `import articles from './articles.json'` will read the JSON file and
 make its contents available as the variable `articles`!
-No parsing required!
+No parsing is required!
-This is because the environment comes with a **`loader`** for JSON files and it
+This is because the environment comes with a **`loader`** for JSON files, and it
 knows how to read and parse them for us!

 Let's use that data to build up an array of `<NewsArticle/>` components.